 My name is Florencia García-Rapp.
 I am a postdoctoral associate with the research group in Communication and Culture at King Juan Carlos University in Madrid, Spain (Department of Communication and Sociology).

 Previously, I worked at the University of Sheffield as Lecturer in Media Audiences and Users and as a research associate within the research group in Media, Policy and Culture from the University of Antwerp (Department of Communication, Faculty of Social Sciences).

 I was awarded a PhD in Communication (summa cum laude) by Pompeu Fabra University in Barcelona, Spain.
+I was recipient of the university’s outstanding PhD prize awarded in recognition of the quality and impact of research carried out during the program.
 I also hold a Master‘s Degree in Media Culture from Paderborn University in Germany and a Degree (Licenciatura) in Audiovisual Communication from my homeland, Argentina.

 My research interests lie at the intersections of digital and popular cultures with audiences and fandom research.
 I work within the fields of media studies, media sociology, and anthropology.
 I question prescriptive modes of argumentation that quickly classify people, cultures, and objects of fandom as normative/resistant/legitimate/trivial.
 Rather, I approach audiences (users, fans, citizens) from interpretive epistemologies, acknowledging subjectivities within global media landscapes.
 As there is no paradigm-free way of seeing, I seek to bring forward research that tolerates ambivalence, contradictions, and embraces the complexity of social worlds and human interaction.